Stocks rally after Fed's big rate hike to fight inflation

 Even if central banks pull off the delicate trick of slowing the economy just enough to stamp out inflation, without a recession, higher interest rates push down on prices for investments regardless.
 The hardest-hit have been the investments that soared the most in the easy-money era of ultralow interest rates, including high-growth technology stocks and cryptocurrencies.

-Treasury yields have shot to their highest levels in more than a decade on expectations for a more aggressive Fed, though they eased on Wednesday.
+Treasury yields have shot to their highest levels in more than a decade on expectations for a more aggressive Fed, though they eased Wednesday following Powell's comments.
 A disappointing report showing that sales at U.S. retailers unexpectedly slumped in May from April contributed.
 So did a weaker-than-expected report on manufacturing in New York state.

 The economy is still largely holding up amid a red-hot job market, but it has shown some signs of distress recently.
 A preliminary reading on consumer sentiment last week, for example, sank to its lowest reading on record due in large part to high gasoline prices.

-The yield on the 10-year Treasury pulled back to 3.39% from 3.48% late Tuesday in very shaky trading after the Fed's announcement.
-The two-year Treasury, which more closely follows expectations of Fed action, fell to 3.26% from 3.45%.
+The two-year Treasury yield fell to 3.26% from 3.45% late Tuesday, with the biggest move happening after Powell said not to expect 0.75 percentage point rate hikes to be common.
+The yield on the 10-year Treasury pulled back to 3.36% from 3.48%.

-“The bond market right now is driving the broader market and that will continue" even after Fed Chair Jerome Powell speaks this afternoon, said Jay Hatfield, CEO of Infrastructure Capital Advisors.
+“The bond market right now is driving the broader market and that will continue," said Jay Hatfield, CEO of Infrastructure Capital Advisors.

 Its tumble has worsened as investors ramp up their expectations for how aggressively the Fed will move on interest rates.